Criminal Force (Ss. 129, 131 and 136 BNS)

 The punishment for the offence of criminal force is broadly classified on the basis of involvement of grave and sudden provocation by the other party.

-Punishment for Assault or Criminal Force Otherwise Than on Grave Provocation:
+Punishment for Assault or Criminal Force Otherwise than on Grave Provocation:

 Explanation:

-Assault or Criminal Force on Grave Provocation:
+Punishment for Offence of Criminal Force on Grave Provocation: